-^{99.} Treas.
-Reg. §1.753-1(b) (1956).
+$7^{2}$ Treas.
+Reg. § 1.753-1(b) (1956).
 See the Example in Treas.
-Reg. §1.753-1(c) (1956).
+Reg. § 1.753-1(c) (1956).

-A partner who dies must report a share of partnership income on his final return only if a partnership year ends within or with his last taxable year, which ends with his death.
-Because the tax year of the partnership does not automatically close when a partner dies, 100 either with respect to the remaining partners or with respect to the deceased partner, the deceased partner is not required to report a share of partnership income attributable to the fraction of the partnership year that had run by his death:
+partnership does not automatically close when a partner dies, either with respect to the remaining partners or with respect to the deceased partner, the deceased partner is not required to report a share of partnership income attributable to the fraction of the partnership year that had run by his death:

-The distributive share of partnership taxable income for a partnership taxable year ending after the decedent's last taxable year is includible in the return of his estate or other successor in interest.
-101
+The distributive share of partnership taxable income for a partnership taxable year ending after the decedent's last taxable year is includible in the return of his estate or other successor in interest.74

 If the successor were to receive a step-up in basis to the value of the right to receive that income, it would forever escape tax.
-Therefore, it is income in respect of a decedent that must be reported by his successor in interest.102
+Therefore, it is income in respect of a decedent that must be reported by his successor in interest.75

 Ouick's Trust v.
-Commissioner 103 established that income in respect of a decedent will be found in partnership interests in many more situations than the only two mentioned in section 753 and its Regulations.
-One Mr. George Edward Ouick was one of two equal partners in a cash method, calendar year partnership that provided architectural and engineering services.
+Commissioner established that income in respect of a decedent will be found in partnership interests in many more situations than the only two mentioned in section 753 and its Regulations.
+One Mr. George Edward Quick was one of two equal partners in a cash method, calendar year partnership that provided architectural and engineering services.
 From 1957 on, the partnership's only activity was collecting accounts receivable for professional services previously rendered.
 On January 23, 1960, Mr. Quick died, when the partnership had no outstanding liabilities and when its only assets were cash and accounts receivable that were payable through 1967.
 Because partnership income had been reported on a cash method, the accounts receivable for services had a zero basis.
-They had a face amount of \$518,000 and a fair market value of \$454.991.
-The fair market value of Mr. Quick's partnership interest at the date of his death was \$264,914, \$227,495 of which was attributable to 50% of the fair market value of the accounts receivable.
-His partnership interest passed to a trust, which became the taxpayer in Ouick.
-104
+They had a face amount of \$518,000 and a fair market value of \$454,991.
+The fair market value of Mr. Quick's partnership interest at the date of his death was \$264,914. \$227,495 of which was attributable to 50% of the fair market value of the accounts receivable.
+His partnership interest passed to a trust, which became the taxpayer in Quick.